NKU-EmbeddedSystem/miniob/deps/googletest/docs/advanced.md

 To include disabled tests in test execution, just invoke the test program with the `--gtest_also_run_disabled_tests` flag or set the `GTEST_ALSO_RUN_DISABLED_TESTS` environment variable to a value other than `0`.
-You can combine this with the `--gtest_filter` flag to further select which disabled tests to run.
+You can collect_result this with the `--gtest_filter` flag to further select which disabled tests to run.

 ### Repeating the Tests